Current Dazzle Africa Students

 Margaret, a lovely young woman from Mambwe, Zambia is studying clinical medicine with the dream of becoming a doctor.
 She is in the midst of her third year of college and attends City University College of Science and Technology in Lusaka, Zambia.
 We have no doubt that she will reach all of her goals and make a significant difference for others.
 Thank you to Zur Attias and his company The Attias Group, for sponsoring her final year of this program.

 Kelvin was our youngest sponsored student and one of our most vulnerable.
 He attends Chiwawatala elementary school in Mfuwe, Zambia, loves to draw, practice his English and play music!
 Kelvin is a curious learner of life and we’re grateful for the Tucker family, who has sponsored Kelvin since 2013.
-He is now supported to attend school, purchase shoes and a school uniform and receive at least one warm meal a day.

 Mary attends Lundazi boarding school, which is a 4-hour commute from Mfuwe, Zambia.
 She plays basketball at school, is a member of the Red Cross and is learning how to help people in the midst of emergencies.
 When she graduates High School, she would like to attend medical school and continue the thread of helping others.
 Mary is a kind, intelligent and forthcoming young woman in her community.
 She is extremely grateful to Bill M., her sponsor beginning 2013, “Thank you for your love, support, care and concern for my academics.
 Without you, I would not be at the level I am today.
 You are the person I will not forget in all the days of my life.”